Lattice23/Building-a-Mini-SOC-Lab-with-Security-Onion/README.md

 S/O to DayCyberwox for the inspiration and resources for this project.

 # P.S :
-If you want to continue attacking and monitoring the machine here is a well-done [guide](https://www.youtube.com/watch?v=aUH7G1JICVw) from InfoSec Pat to help root it.
+If you want to continue attacking and monitoring the machine here is a well-done [guide](https://www.youtube.com/watch?v=aUH7G1JICVw) from InfoSec Pat to help root it

-22.